 - Develop targeted strategies to minimize displacement because of development, while promoting social integration. - Discourage the deterioration of housing through the enforcement of housing codes. - In the event of redevelopment, priority should be given to existing eligible residents for the right to return.
-Property owners should work with the DHCA, the City, and tenants minimize displacement and to ensure eligible residents receive support and assistance to mitigate impacts of temporary relocation. - Retain and expand the current levels of affordability by working with property owners to extend their rental subsidy contracts. - No net loss of affordable housing requires that all affordable housing units (both naturally occurring and income-restricted units) lost through demolition be replaced or rebuilt. - No net loss of affordable housing is enforced primarily through the requirement that the Planning Board find that new development applications are consistent with the recommendations of the Plan. - Planning Staff would work with potential applicants for development on sites with affordable housing with the goal of ensuring the amount of affordable housing on the site did not decrease. - More broadly, realizing this goal requires increased density to ensure feasibility, flexibility for land use, coordination with implementation partners (including the Department of Housing and Community Affairs and both affordable and market-rate housing providers), and assistance from other housing policies and programs.
+Property owners should work with the DHCA, the City, and tenants to minimize displacement and to ensure eligible residents receive support and assistance to mitigate impacts of temporary relocation. - Retain and expand the current levels of affordability by working with property owners to extend their rental subsidy contracts.

+Preserve existing, naturally occurring and regulated affordable housing where practicable, striving for no net loss of affordable housing in the event of redevelopment.